CARE Insights

 Ageism in Wales

 By Harry Lightfoot Over the summer I interned with CARE.
-My project was a literature review of ageism in Wales, and we worked alongside the Ministerial Advisory Forum on Ageing (MAFA) in the Welsh Government, with the findings from the Continue reading “Ageism in Wales”…
+My project was a literature review of ageism in Wales, and we worked alongside the Ministerial Advisory Forum on Ageing (MAFA) in the Welsh Government, with the findings from the literature review aiming to support a funding bid for an anti-ageist campaign in Wales.
+It…

 Read more …